What is the full form of B.Tech?

 Difference between B.Tech(Bachelor of Technology) and B.E.
 (Bachelor of Engineering)

-In nature, B.E. courses are more theoretical, while BTech courses are more realistic.
-The main difference between these two degree programs is in terms of the taught course material and orientation of the programme.
+Technically, B.E. courses are more theoretical, while BTech courses are more realistic.
+The main difference between these two-degree programs is in terms of the taught course material and orientation of the programme.

 Career after B.Tech program

 - It could be considered a skill-oriented program.

 - After B.Tech, private companies recruit students for entry-level work positions in tech jobs.